braisiak/dant-town/README.md

 ## Project Status

-v0.2 - You can walk around 16 locations and check your inventory
+v0.3 - You can walk around 16 locations, check your inventory and buy items from smith

 ## Things I want to add